cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

 Thus, it is necessary to provide also an interface that allows game engines to inquire and stay up-to-date with the list of the user's names.

-The Xaya daemon's interface provides two complementary methods for this.
+The CRyptoCrowd daemon's interface provides two complementary methods for this.

 First, the RPC method `name_list` inherited from Namecoin can be used to request the **full list of names owned by the user**.
 This allows the game